Pranavnegi07/Cloud-Computing/Cloud.md

  it is a protocol that powers the world wide web defining how messages are formatted and transmitted between web browsers and servers.

-## NETWORK STACK

- ### TCP /IP
- provide reliable transmission of       data.

-## Packet flow, also known as network flow or traffic flow:-

-it is the sequence of packets that travel from a source computer to a destination.

-•Packets are segments of data that are routed through a network of interconnected devices, such as switches and routers, before reaching their destination.